The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 2. Rancid Smell

 Don’t make excuses.
-Your sense of smell is right.
+Your sense of smell is intact.
 If something stinks and it’s your old pizza, it’s probably gone stale.
 No matter how much you try, eating food with a funny smell will be hard.

-3. Hard and Dry Crust
+3. Hard And Dry Crust

 Crunchy might work for some people, but being hard could be a sign your pizza is way past its due date.
 Nonetheless, throwing out such pizza is a personal call.
-If you’re the kind who isn’t bothered by a hard, dry crust, you’re welcome to eat the pizza.
+If you’re the type who isn’t bothered by a hard, dry crust, you’re welcome to eat the pizza.

 4. Awful Taste

-You took a close look at your pizza and couldn’t seem to find anything wrong with it.
-It still seems fresh, and the toppings look as delicious as they were on the day you ordered it.
-But, one bite into the pizza and you want to throw up.
-Again, trust your taste buds.
-If it tastes terrible, it’s probably spoiled.
+Imagine taking a close look at your pizza and couldn’t seem to find anything wrong with it.
+It still seems fresh, and the toppings look as delicious as they were the day you ordered it.
+But, one bite into the pizza, and you want to throw up.

 5. Slimy Toppings